JSW Innowacje Inc. / HAWK-E LTD., Poland

-Unmanned Aerial Vehicles (UAVs), Unmanned Aircraft Systems (UASs), Remotely Piloted Aircraft Systems (RPASs) or commonly used drones all describe one and the same thing: an aircraft or aircraft-system that is controlled from a remote without a pilot onboard.
+Unmanned Aerial Vehicles (UAVs), Unmanned Aircraft Systems (UASs), Remotely Piloted Aircraft Systems (RPASs) or commonly used drones all describe one and the same thing: an aircraft or aircraft-system that is controlled from a remote without a human pilot onboard.
 Nonmatter how you call them, they are becoming the most popular and growing sector in aviation.
-EASA and national governments introduce laws for UAVs to secure safety for all airspace users.
+JARUS, EASA, FAA and other national CAAs introduce laws for UAVs operations to secure safety for all airspace users.
+SESAR has launched U-Space demonstrators network to speed up the implementation of Unmanned Traffic Management (UTM) systems.
 At the same time scientists, researchers and developers all over the World work on new measurement sensors, actuators, navigation and control systems to support reliability, simplify control and include maximum autonomy for all flights.
 This special section focuses on their work to present modern metrology and instrumentation developed for Unmanned Aerial Vehicles.
 That is why suitable topics for this Special Session include but are not limited to:

 - Measurement sensors for UAVs.